SuienS/manim-synthetic-data-kit/use-cases/adding_reasoning_to_llama_3/README.md

 - **Problem**: The enhancement process runs but doesn't add CoT reasoning
 - **Solution**:
   - Ensure your VLLM server is running with `vllm serve your-model --port 8000`
-  - Check connectivity with `synthetic-data-kit system-check`
+  - Check connectivity with `manim-synthetic-data-kit system-check`
   - Verify your model is capable of following complex prompts (Llama-3-70B-Instruct or similar recommended)

 ### Prompt Engineering